* Short private ceremony at White House

 In his inaugural address, Obama is expected to talk about the need for political compromise where possible, a reminder of the intense battles in his first term that led to paralysis and dysfunction in Washington.

 "It'd be great if the inauguration were a unifying moment - though I honestly can't say it will be.
-But just maybe for a day they can bury the hatchet and celebrate an important day for American democracy," said Brian Hurley, 57, a local salesman, as he guided an out-of-town visitor outside the White House gates.
+But just maybe for a day they can bury the hatchet and celebrate an important day for American democracy," said Brian Hurley, 57, a local salesman.

 With the public ceremony falling on the national holiday honoring slain civil rights leader Martin Luther King Jr., Obama will also have a chance to draw historic parallels.
 While taking the oath on Monday, he will place his left hand on two Bibles - one once owned by Abraham Lincoln and the other by King.

-The Obamas will attend two official inaugural balls - compared to the 10 that were held in 2009.
+The Obamas will attend two official inaugural balls, far fewer than the number they visited in 2009.